-You will receive our monthly email newsletter, The Insider.
-The emails will give you an inside look at our work and update you on our governance.
+You will receive our monthly email newsletter, The Insider, providing you with an inside look at our work and our governance.
 You will also receive an annual print publication giving you more information on our testing, investigations, events, campaigns and governance.

 If you are an ordinary member and don't currently receive the Insider emails but would like to, please email firstname.lastname@example.org to let us know.

 A heads-up – the way we’re set up means that when you become an ordinary member, you are agreeing to pay 50p at most if the Consumers’ Association ever gets wound up.